In this article

 Above all, you want to make sure your B2B payments are secure and compliant to avoid any legal or regulatory issues.
 Look for payment solutions that offer security features like role-based access control, multifactor authentication, and end-to-end data encryption.
 Similarly, ensure that whatever method you choose enables easy compliance with regulations around financial recordkeeping.

-Before you can begin accepting business payments, you need to understand your business’s needs.
-Answering the following questions will help you choose the right payment processing solution so you can start accepting payments:
+You need to choose a payment processor before you can begin making and accepting B2B payments.
+Answering the following questions will help you choose the right payment processing solution for your business:

 1. Who do you need to accept payments from?
 Identify the other businesses you’ll be transacting payment with.
 Are they mostly small businesses?
 Large corporations?
 The size of the business and their average transaction volume can usually give you an idea of their preferred payment methods.